tetrateio/dmz-workshop/07-Debugging/README.md

 ![Base Diagram](../images/07-trouble1.png)

 In our scenario `svcb` was configured to have latency and `svcc` was configured to return 500 HTTP  response codes errors for a portion of requests.
 Click on the icon for `svcc` and you'll note we can view detailed R.E.D Metrics: Response, Error Rate, and Duration/Latency.
-Addiotionally, this information is aggregated by API endpoint.
+Additionally, this information is aggregated by API endpoint.

 ![Base Diagram](../images/07-trouble2.png)